Congregation Kol Israel

-Congregation Kol Israel is a historic Modern Orthodox synagogue at 603 St. John's Place in the Crown Heights neighborhood of Brooklyn, New York.
-It was built in 1928 and is a vernacular "tenement synagogue."
+Congregation Kol Israel is a historic Modern Orthodox Jewish congregation and synagogue, located at 603 St. John's Place in the Crown Heights neighborhood of Brooklyn, New York City, New York, in the United States.

+History

+The congregation was established in 1924 as an Orthodox congregation.
+The synagogue was built in 1928 and is a vernacular "tenement synagogue."
 It is a small, two story rectangular building faced in random laid fieldstone.
 It was designed by Brooklyn architect Tobias Goldstone.
 The western side of its midblock lot overlooks the open cut of the Franklin Avenue Line of the New York City Subway.

-It was listed on the National Register of Historic Places in 2009.
+The synagogue building was listed on the National Register of Historic Places in 2009.